Guarnizo

 Guarnizo is a village in the municipality of El Astillero (Real Astillero de Guarnizo) in Cantabria, Spain.

 According to the INE it had a population of 4,463 in 2010.

 Economy

-The area once supported shipbuilding and was the site where the Spanish Navy's ship of the line Princesa or HMS Princess was built in 1730–1731.
-However it is the town's name, El Astillero, that reflects the shipbuilding industry.
+The area once supported shipbuilding.
+The Spanish Navy's ship of the line Princesa, later HMS Princess, was built in Guarnizo in 1730–1731.
+The municipality's name, El Astillero, reflects the shipbuilding industry as astillero is Spanish for "shipyard".

-Near the village the modern Astilleros de Santander shipyard is located, but performs repairs, conversion and upgrades only.
+The modern Astilleros de Santander shipyard is located near the village, but it only performs repairs, conversion and upgrades.